 Arcadia informs and plays with your senses, from lush moss covered walls you’ll want to touch, scent diffusers to inform your sense of smell, and low lighting to set the mood, we welcome you to get yourself a drink in the artist bar, lounge around and let yourself be surprised by a performance moving through the garden.
 Go to Arcadia

-Center of Attention – or CoA – is Copenhagen 2021’s commitment to young LGBTI+ people.
+CoA – or Centre of Attention – is Copenhagen 2021’s commitment to young LGBTI+ people.
 Situated in the more than 50-year-old institution Huset, CoA will draw on the homeyness that already exists here.
 It should feel as if you are at in a place where – even if you don’t – you can take your shoes off.
-Go to Centre of Attention
+Go to CoA

 By working in synergies with Copenhagen 2021’s own culture production, EuroGames and Human Rights Forum, our external culture collaborations focus on contributions located in the vicinity of our own programming – whether that be geographical or thematic closeness.
 Read more